himanshugarg08/asset_file_generator/README.md

 ## How to Use?

-Run this command in your terminal
+Run this command in your terminal to activate the package.
 ```
 dart pub global activate asset_file_generator
 ```
-Run this command to see the available options.
+To run a script directly from the command line, add the system cache bin directory to your PATH environment variable.
+After adding the path run this command to see the available options.

 ```
 afg -h